-III.
-It is ordered, that in the event of any violation of the injunction in accordance with no. II above, the respective Defendants shall pay severally to the Court a penalty payment of EUR 2.000 per infringing unit.

-- I. It is held that the Defendants shall pay damages to the Claimant arising from the infringing acts of EP 2 028 981 in France, Germany, Italy, The Netherlands, Denmark and Romania and pay compensation pursuant to Art.
+- III.
+It is ordered, that in the event of any violation of the injunction in accordance with no. II above, Defendant shall pay to the Court a penalty payment of EUR 2.000 per infringing unit. - Β. - I. It is held that the Defendant shall pay damages to the Claimant arising from the infringing acts of EP 2 028 981 in France, Germany, Italy, The Netherlands, Denmark and Romania and pay compensation pursuant to Art.
 67 EPC in Germany. - II.
-The Defendants are ordered to inform Claimant to the extent of which they have committed infringing acts referred to under A.II., stating - i. the origin and distribution channels; - ii. the quantities produced, manufactured, delivered, received or ordered, as well as the price obtained;
+The Defendant is ordered to inform Claimant to the extent of which it has committed infringing acts referred to under A.II., stating - i. the origin and distribution channels; - ii. the quantities produced, manufactured, delivered, received or ordered, as well as the price obtained;